cypress-io/cypress-documentation/source/guides/tooling/plugins-guide.md

 ## Preprocessors

-This event: `file:preprocessor` is used to customize how your test code is transpiled and sent to the browser.
+The event `file:preprocessor` is used to customize how your test code is transpiled and sent to the browser.
 By default Cypress handles CoffeeScript and ES6 using `babel` and then uses `browserify` to package it for the browser.

 You can use the `file:preprocessor` event to do things like: